1990s United Kingdom local government reform: Background

 Prior to the 1970s, the UK had had a mixed system of local government, with some areas being covered by a county council and a more local district council, while large towns had only a single tier of authority (in England and Wales these were termed county boroughs, and in Scotland 'counties of cities').
 The Acts abolished the existing county boroughs or counties of cities, and created a uniform two-tier system of government with regions or counties, and districts.

 In 1986, Margaret Thatcher's government abolished the county councils of the six metropolitan counties that had been created in 1974, along with the Greater London Council, effectively creating 68 new single-tier authorities: 32 London boroughs and 36 metropolitan boroughs.

 In 1990, Thatcher's government introduced the Community Charge, popularly known as the Poll Tax, a new way of funding local councils based on a fixed per-head fee.
 This proved very unpopular, and led to riots.
 Eventually, Thatcher was ousted by her own party, and the new Conservative leader and Prime Minister, John Major, pledged to abolish the Community Charge.

 Legislation for the Council Tax was introduced and passed in the 1991/1992 session.
 Also at this time the government took the opportunity to review the structure of local government throughout Great Britain.

 England

-The Local Government Commission for England was established under the Local Government Act 1992, allowing the Secretary of State to order the commission to undertake 'structural reviews' in specified areas, to create unitary authorities in the two-tier shire counties.
+The Local Government Act 1992 was concerned with the implementation of the "Citizen's Charter" government initiative, the operation of compulsory competitive tendering and the structure of local government.
+The act established the Local Government Commission for England, allowing the Secretary of State to order the commission to undertake "structural reviews" in specified areas, to create unitary authorities in the two-tier shire counties.
 After much political debate, the commission's proposals resulted in: